matt-cook/corpchaps.com/get-started/bring-steve-to-you.md

 permalink: get-started/bring-steve-to-you/
 menu: get-started
 ---
-Pain-point question

-The importance/ROI of a consultant

-The Bring Steve to You package ___s you exponential to
+Do you sense there are things you could be doing better with your chaplaincy business, but you don't quite know where to start?

+Or do you feel like you're heading in the right direction, but would like a fresh set of eyes to fine tune the ideas you've already developed?

+High performers in any field typically have a coach or mentor.
+Likewise, whether you're starting a new chaplaincy organization or growing an existing business, hiring Steve Cook for an on-site consultation can be a cost-effective way to leverage his specialized knowledge.

 ### Here's what's included when you Bring Steve to You:

 ## 8-12 Hours of On-Site Consultation

-One day of consulting anywhere in the USA. including information about on-site consulting outside of the USA.
+Together, you and Steve will craft an itinerary for the day that is tailor-made for your goals and context.

+Steve can provide a veteran point of view and evaluation that could be the shortcut to the knowledge, skills, and strategies you need to propel your chaplaincy organization forward.

+Previous clients have used their on-site consultation day for a variety of business development goals:

+*   Vision casting
+*   Strategizing
+*   Training chaplains
+*   Refining sales presentations
+*   ...and more.

+The day is yours.

 We will be in touch via email within 1-2 business days after your purchase to make arrangements for your on-site consultation.

-### Closing subhead here xxxx

-Start xxxx.
+### Get the customized help you deserve!

+Bring Steve to You to find the solutions to your specific chaplaincy challenges and situations.

-Just click on the “BUY NOW” button below to xxxx!
+Just click on the “BUY NOW” button below to ultimately save time and money, and achieve better results!

 <a class="button" href="https://gum.co/bring-steve-to-you">
       BUY NOW ($1,950)
     </a>

 *NOTE: Total price does not include Steve's transportation to and from your location, housing, or food.
 A **$975 down payment** is required at checkout.
 You will pay your balance upon finalizing your on-site consulting arrangements via phone or email.
-For questions regarding the payment process, please [email Steve](mailto:steve@corpchaps.com).*
+For questions regarding the payment process or for consulting outside the U.S., please [email Steve](mailto:steve@corpchaps.com).*